rbohl/liferay-docs/en/developer/reference/articles/02-workflow/05-notification-templates.markdown

 context by enabling DEBUG level logging for the `TemplateNotificationMessageGenerator` class:

-1. Control Panel &rarr; Configuration &rarr; Server Administration.
+1. Go to Control Panel &rarr; Configuration &rarr; Server Administration.

 1. Click the Log Levels tab.